algaebrown/oligoCLIP/README.md

         - ABC: read starts with this sequence.
     - 2nd column: Antibody/RBP name, Should not contain space, special characters such as #,%,*.

-### OTHER
+### Outputs
-- `WORKDIR`: where outputs will be written
+- `WORKDIR`: output directory
+- `RBP_TO_RUN_MOTIF`: list of RBP names to run motif analysis.
+Must be one of the rows in `barcode_csv`.
+- `run_clipper`: True if you want CLIPper outputs (works, but slow)
+- `run_skipper`: True if you want to run Skipper. (usually doesn't work in ABC)
+- `run_comparison`: True if you want to run Piranha
+- debug: True if you want to debug.
+This tries to blast the unmapped reads.

+### Choosing backgrounds
+By default if the below are left blank, we run Dirichlet Multinomial Mixture(DMM) for multiplex datasets, where RBPs are explicitly compared with each other.
+DMM is the best model for multiplex dataset.

+Unfortunately, DMM doesn't work for singleplex.
+Calling singleplex binding sites require "external control" (see below).
+Otherwise it will just stop at the read counting stage.

+But if you want to add an background library, here is how to do:
+#### "Internal control": a barcode that measures the background.
+They are in the same `fastq.gz`
 - `AS_INPUT`: if you have a IgG antibody that everything will normalize against, type its name here.
 Must be one of the rows in `barcode_csv`.
-- `RBP_TO_RUN_MOTIF`: list of RBP names to run motif analysis.
-Must be one of the rows in `barcode_csv`.
+This can the background for skipper, CLIPper, and beta-binomial mixture model
+#### "External control": a library that is NOT in the same fastq as your oligoCLIP/ABC
+- specify them in `external_bam`
+- This can be an eCLIP SMInput, total RNA-seq, IgG pull down from another experiment, bead control, spike-ins
+- these will also be used as a background in skipper, CLIPper and beta-binomial mixture model
+- the bams must be processed with the exact same STAR index as `STAR_DIR`, and is recommended to be processed with the same/similar mapping parameters as this repo or skipper.

 ## Dependencies: